nodogsplash/nodogsplash/docs/source/compile.rst

    cd nodogsplash
    make

-If you installed the libmicrohttpd to another location please like /tmp/libmicrohttpd_install/ replace the make call with
+If you installed the libmicrohttpd to another location (e.g. /tmp/libmicrohttpd_install/) replace path in the make call with

 .. code::